phetsims/sun/doc/ToolboxPattern.md

 - Ensure focus goes on the activated tool so it can be easily moved once activated.
 - Ensure it is not too easy to accidentally return the tool to the tool box when using Alt Input.
 - Ensure the Escape key works to return a focused-activated tool to the toolbox.
-- Consider if any sim-specific shortcuts make using the tool more efficient and effective for Alternative Input users.
+- Consider sim-specific shortcuts to make using the tool more efficient and effective for Alternative Input users.

 ### Keyboard Interaction & Support